 Croatia Island Hopping Itinerary

-There are more than 1,200 island to choose from so this post is just highlighting the more typical Croatia island hopping routes.
+There are more than 1,200 islands to choose from so this post is just highlighting the more typical Croatia island hopping routes.
 Below you will find more information about the most popular islands so you can make your own itinerary.
 These are all moving from Split toward Dubrovnik but you can start in Dubrovnik and go the other way.
+When you plan your trip, you will find our 3 Days in Dubrovnik Itinerary helpful.

 - Split – Hvar – Dubrovnik: If you have a car and only have time for the most well known island.